codewars/discord-bot/README.md

 After confirming that the bot works as expected, make changes to the local copy of your fork as appropriate and test your changes by restarting the bot.

-### Code Style

-[Prettier](https://prettier.io/) is used to ensure consistent style.
-We use the defaults except for `printWidth: 100` because `80` is often too narrow with types.

-`pre-commit` hook to format staged changes are installed automatically when you run `npm install`, so you don't need to do anything.
-However, it's recommended to [configure your editor](https://prettier.io/docs/en/editors.html) to format on save, and forget about formatting.

 ### Adding a new command

 Run `npx plop command` to generate boilerplate.
 You will be asked to enter the name of the command (lowercase English letters only) which should be a verb and select an associated category.